 A mere 20 to 25 years ago, shift planning involved filling in names and jobs on a paper calendar.
-It was a difficult and time-consuming work that most managers dreaded.
+It was a difficult and time-consuming task that most managers dreaded.

 But along came personal computers, laptops, tablets, smartphones, Wi-Fi, and the cloud.
 These advances made it possible for managers to access powerful shift planning software like Sling.

-One of the most significant benefits of using shift planning software is the time it saves.
+One of the most significant benefits of using shift planning software is the time it can save you.

-When you incorporate scheduling software into your workday, the ease of use and straightforward functionality will help you create the perfect schedule in minutes instead of hours.
+When you incorporate scheduling software into your workday, the ease of use and straightforward functionality may help you create the perfect schedule in minutes instead of hours.

 With the time you save, you can focus on improving the way you and your teams work and growing your business toward success.

-Modern, cloud-based software like Sling makes it possible — and remarkably easy — to access your workforce management data anywhere, anytime.
+Modern, cloud-based software like Sling makes it possible to access your workforce management data anywhere, anytime.